BOOK AN ADS

 Fly to Stavanger

-Stavanger, Norway, is the perfect location for an adventurous weekend, with plenty of breathtaking views, beautiful beaches and mountain peaks.
-Walk along Sola Beach or hike up to the world famous pulpit rock.
-The rock is located 604 meters above sea level and is the most visited attraction in the county.
-Lonely Planet named it the number one most breathtaking viewing platform in the world!
+Stavanger, Norway, is the perfect location for an adventurous experience, with dramatic fjords and mountain peaks galore.
+Here you can hike up to the world famous Pulpit Rock: located 604 meters above sea level and is the most visited attraction in the county.
+In fact, Lonely Planet named it the number one most breathtaking viewing platform in the world!
+Understandable then that it was also the filming location for Mission Impossible: Fallout.

 The Pulpit Rock